devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-10-09/assignments.md

     level `Makefile`, run e.g. `cd libmin; make` as the command to refresh the (empty) target.
 Do not put dependencies from subdirectories into the top level `Makefile`.
+  - bonus task: figure out how to run the "builds" in `libmin` and `libmax` in parallel and then once both are done, link `prog`